Poems with a hint of Zen

 defending the walls

-we inhabit is a world
+exist is really a world

 we have each made by